BLOOMINGTON -- This town knows death -- usually by trucks.

 A credit union remains open, but a bank sits empty across the street.
-Bloomington has a tiny elementary school, but the town is so isolated from the rest of Garrett County that most children in grades seven through 12 are sent to the closer middle and high schools in Allegany County.
+Bloomington has a tiny elementary school, but the town is so isolated from the rest of Garrett County that most children in grades seven through 12 are sent to middle and high schools in Allegany County, which are closer.
 Even the weather in Bloomington is different from the rest of Garrett, with far less snow and ice than in communities farther west.

 "Like Western Maryland is to Maryland, Bloomington is to Garrett County," says the town's postmaster, Johnny Baier.
 "The people on the other side of the mountain don't think about this town very much."